GameAutomators/eBook-Source/ImageProcessing/Matlab/1-basic.md

 ![rotate MATLAB](/Images/img-subplot.png)

 `subplot(2, 2, 1)` will divide the figure into a 2 x 2 matrix.
-'1' is representing the position where the image 'a' is going to be displayed since there are 4 positions.
+'1' is representing the position where the image 'a' is going to be displayed in the 4 positions.